Hillman–Circle Sport: 2012

 It was announced in January 2012 that former Daytona 500 winner Ward Burton would run the Daytona Camping World Truck Series race for Hillman Racing's No. 27 Chevrolet Silverado, after being out of competition for 5 years.
-Burton would be joined by State Water Heaters, which had sponsored him in the Sprint Cup Series with Morgan-McClure Motorsports.
-Ward's 19-year-old son Jeb Burton (not approved to run at Superspeedways) would then take over the truck for select races beginning with his series debut at Martinsville Speedway in March.
+Burton would be joined by State Water Heaters, which had sponsored him in the Sprint Cup Series with Morgan–McClure Motorsports.
+Ward's 19-year-old son Jeb Burton (not approved to run at Superspeedways) would then take over the truck for select races beginning with his series debut at Martinsville in March.
 The new team would use the equipment from Richard Childress Racing that took Austin Dillon to a series championship in 2011.
 Ward drove the truck to an 8th-place finish in his only start.
 Jeb would then run the next 5 races, finishing 13th in his debut, 11th at Rockingham, and a strong 8th at Charlotte.
 The team also would enter a second No. 25 truck in several races, with 6 DNFs.
 Brandon Knupp, C. E. Falk, B. J. McLeod, Travis Miller, Stephen Leicht, and Ryan Lynch would all run races for the team.
 Cole Whitt would drive the 27 to a solid 13th-place finish at Talladega.
 Twenty-year-old Ryan Truex was then signed to drive the 27 (the team's tenth driver of the season) beginning at Martinsville in October.
 Ryan finished 17th in his truck series debut, then returned two races later at Phoenix, finishing 11th.
 Veteran driver Jason Leffler would wheel the 27 truck in the season finale at Homestead, with Travis Miller returning in 25 Truck.
 Leffler would finish 19th, while Miller finished 26th.

 Jeb Burton and crew chief Mike Hillman, Jr. would move to the 4 truck of Turner Scott Motorsports for 2013.

 2013

-For 2013, Hillman Racing merged its efforts with Team 7 Motosports, who fielded the 70 truck in 2012.
+For 2013, Hillman Racing merged its efforts with Team 7 Motorsports, who fielded the 70 truck in 2012.
 Team 7's driver, 47-year-old Pro Cup Series Champion Jeff Agnew was signed to drive for the team beginning at Daytona in February.
 In May, the team announced a partnership with the West Virginia Coal Association and Friends of Coal beginning at Charlotte.
 The team entered 17 races (withdrawing from two) and scored 11 top 25 finishes, with a best finish of 15th at Kentucky.